Aiden-Jacobs/United_Map/README.md

     This class serves as a management wrapper for the Route Class.
 It allows for easy sorting and filtering of routes, making it easier to display routes to a user based on a variety of criteria.
+Functions:
+    sortST - sorts with stops and time getRoutes - gets the routes
+    sortByStops - sorts by stops
+    filterByStops - filters by stops
+    filterLessThanNStops - filters less than n stops sortByTime - sorts by time
     """

     """Route_